 Description: On a vertical rectangle arched at the top and bottom with a yellow border, on a white field a green sword bearing near its point a green balance bar and scale pans, all in front of two horizontal red bars and arched overall three red stars.
 Symbolism: Green and yellow are the branch colors of the Military Police Corps.
 The combination of the sword and scales of justice represents the duality of the Military Police mission, armed security duties and the upholding of the law.
 The red stars and bars on a white background are taken from the flag of the District of Columbia, home area of the unit.
-The flag of the District of Columbia in turn was based on the mounted by a green equilateral triangle bearing three scale pans in the apex and two horizontal bars across base, all gold, and surmounting the green triangle throughout a gold inverted equilateral triangle bearing a blue fleur-de-lis, all above a three-part gold scroll inscribed, "Peace, Law,
+The flag of the District of Columbia in turn was based on the Washington family coat of arms.

+Description: A gold insignia consisting of a gold cluster of trees surmounted by a green equilateral triangle bearing three scale pans in the apex and two horizontal bars across base, all gold, and surmounting the green triangle throughout a gold inverted equilateral triangle bearing a blue fleur-de-lis, all above a three-part gold scroll inscribed, "Peace, Law, Order" in black.